 Sponsor.
 Representative for Idaho's 2nd congressional district.
 Republican.

 Length: 3 pages

-This bill was introduced on September 26, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 26, 2018, in a previous session of Congress, but it did not receive a vote.

 Sep 26, 2018